 Of course, this is often easier said than done.
 It takes Practice.

 Conditioned as we are in this society, our attention is usually drawn into the thoughts and images and memories and daydreams cascading through our mind.
 Rather than sitting still, observing the experience of the present moment with a relaxed open gaze, we find ourselves lost in thoughts and images of the future or the past.
-(My "go to patterns" often have included rewriting scenes from past arguments to put myself in a better light -- or fretting about fear-based worst case scenarios of future events.
+(My "go to patterns" often have included reliving scenes of unsatisfactory events, either fretting or rewriting those scenes to put myself in a better light -- or fretting about fear-based worst case scenarios of future events.
 Oy ve.
 LOL )

 This happens, again and again and again.